smrealms/smr/README.md

 ## Links
 If possible use a function from Globals or a relevant object to generate links (eg Globals::getCurrentSectorHREF(), $otherPlayer->getExamineTraderHREF()), this is usually clearer and allows hooking into the hotkey system.
-To create a link you first create a "container" using the create_container() function from smr.inc declared as
+To create a link you first create a "container" using the create_container() function from smr.inc.php declared as

 ```php
 create_container($file, $body = '', array $extra = array(), $remainingPageLoads = null)